bcgov/moh-bcer/packages/bcer-retailer-app/README.md

 - installing new node modules
 - changing/creating typescript interface variables
 - updating environment variables in the `.config` folder

+If Makefile fails, you can instead:
+- Run `make setup-local-env` from `/packages/bcer-retailer-app`
+- Navigate to the `app` directory
+- Run `npm run start` to expose the app at `localhost:3000`

+This goes through the BCER development environment, and you must have a BCeID to authenticate.

+#### Shared Components
+This app has a number of shared components in the `bcer-shared-components` package.
+If you make any changes there, you must run `npm run build` within the `bcer-shared-components` package, and then rebuild your Frontend apps to see those changes reflected.
+You're able to develop locally within the shared-components package using Storybook, however.
+Please see the readme.

 #### Environment Variables